I’ve lived in Argentina for nearly a decade and one of the most common questions I get from locals is where have I been and what have I seen?

 To have the best experience in San Martin de los Andes, I recommend you rent a car.

-While if it’s out of your budget you can get around without your own car with organized tours (I’ll mention them later).
+While if it’s out of your budget you can get around without your own car by taking organized tours (I’ll mention them later).

 There are also taxi companies and even ferries to Hua-Hum and Quila Quina.
 If you’re outdoorsy and have a lot of confidence in your lower body strength, you can even bike part of the 7 lakes route.